Joycechocho/MongoDB-Play-Scala/README.md

 # Description
-We will provide a simple Web interface to show what collections in the database, and the fields of each collection, and other meta data, such as time periods, etc.
+Developed in Scala, from the frone end to the backend, a web service that fetches data from MongoDB and has a simple interface for data displaying.

 # Features
-Data access rest API
+Data access REST API

 UI display